 2. A Well-Balanced Diet

+Another one of the five horse health worries that you shouldn’t worry about is maintaining a well-balanced diet.
 Supplements, complete feeds, fortified grains, and more—the world of equine nutrition is ever-growing as research and consumer demands challenge the industry to produce higher-quality feeds for horses.

 While it may sometimes feel like you have too many choices, fear not.
 Twenty years ago, it was a challenge to feed a Cushing’s horse, keep weight on a senior horse with poor teeth, or to reduce weight in a horse with insulin resistance.
 Now, there’s a feed out there for almost every horse.